Top three reasons to go rock climbing in Stone Mountain

 Gym to Crag Transition Class

 If the gym doesn’t cut it for you anymore, it’s time to bag your first summit.
 Look no further than Stone Mountain’s welcoming low angles.
-You’ll go over the fundamentals and try out your first discipline of outdoor climbing.
+Over the two days, you’ll go over the fundamentals and try out your first discipline of outdoor climbing.
 Select between top-rope, sport, trad or multi-pitch climbing!

 Learn to Lead Course